juant72/Blocana/docs/stage2-networking.md

-# Stage 2: Networking and Peer-to-Peer Communication in Blocana
+# eStage 2: Networking and Peer-to-Peer Communication in Blocana

 This document describes the peer-to-peer (P2P) networking layer that enables Blocana nodes to communicate, synchronize, and maintain consensus across the network.